Our Ultimate Bucket List of the Best Hikes in Europe

 Hiking in Portugal

 Spectacular coastlines, unique local villages, and scenic spots galore make Portugal a destination for even the pickiest hikers.
 Dare we say this country bears some of the best hikes in Europe?
+One of the best ways to hit all the spots is to road trip through Portugal!
 As you pass through fishing villages on the Mediterranean along the way to sunny, sandy beaches, you’ll see what all the hype is about.

 - Algarve.
 Intermediate | 12km | 6 hours.
 Portugal is home to one of the best hiking trails in Europe: Seven Hanging Valleys.
 Golden rockfaces, sea caves, and sandy beaches give this route a top ranking of the most beautiful hikes around.